ABM4ALL/melodie_spec/README.md

 This kit helps AI Coding Agents (Cursor, Claude, etc.) generate high-quality Agent-Based Models using the [Melodie](https://github.com/ABM4ALL/Melodie) framework.

+**Usage Recommendation**:

+- You can fork this repository to your GitHub account and set it as a **Template Repository**.
+- Whenever you want to build a new ABM model, simply create a new repository using this template.
+- After creating a new repository for your model, remember to **update `.gitignore`** (un-comment `main.py`, `core/`, etc.) so that your generated code is tracked by Git!

+Follow these three steps to use `melodie_spec`:

 ## Step 0: Prerequisites

 1.  **Install Melodie**: